pragyaai/ndna/_llm/FAQ.md

 where $\mathcal{M}(x)$ is the latent manifold spanned by $\mathcal{G}(x)$.
 These components together describe semantic smoothness, complexity, and topological integrity -- akin to genetic markers of epistemic health.
 The approach ensures failures such as alignment collapse or bias inheritance can be audited as genome-level anomalies {% cite amari2016information %} {% cite edelsbrunner2010computational %}.

-## How does Neural Genomics differentiate between superficial output similarity and true latent health preservation in merged or distilled models?
+✶ **How does Neural Genomics differentiate between superficial output similarity and true latent health preservation in merged or distilled models?**

-Two models $M_1, M_2$ may produce similar outputs:
+➠ Two models $M_1, M_2$ may produce similar outputs:

 $$
 \mathbb{E}_x \bigl[ \operatorname{KL}\big( P_{M_1}(y|x) \| P_{M_2}(y|x) \big) \bigr] \approx 0